rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all modules.md

 Task 2: Investigate the Attacks<br>
 Took ~30 Minutes before the incident appeared - keep refreshing the screen until it appears<br>

+## Module 3

+### Exercise 1 - Enable microsoft Defender for Cloud <br>

+Step 6:  Auto Provisioning has been renamed.
+Click on Try it now prompt <br>
+Step 9:  Search for Log analutics workspace - select the work space you created in Task 2 <br>

+### Exercise 2 - Mitigate threats using Microsoft Defender for Cloud <br>